 - And ….
 Increased Driver Fatigue!!

 It is extremely important to get this right or you could suffer any one of these issues, if not multiple items.
-To weigh an RV is a simple thing, but very important!
-To know the load on each tire is the only way to be able to set the RV tires at the correct tire pressure.
+To weigh an RV is a simple thing, and very important!
+To know the load on each tire is the only way to be able to set the motorized RV tires at the correct tire pressure.

 Can you guess and get close?